 Jason Herbert, Backup Water Operator

-Village of Fowlerville Sanitary Sewer Cleaning Notices are published and displayed with specific time frames for specific areas of the Village.
-The following information is included with the Notice.
+The Village of Fowlerville Sanitary Sewer Cleaning Notices are published and displayed with specific time frames for specific areas of the Village.
+The following information is included in the Notice.
 Please consider this information for any instance the sanitary sewer lines are cleaned.

 The common causes of air venting into homes during sanitary sewer cleaning are: